GeoRSAI/SSOUDA/README.md

 ## Training and Evaluating
 The pipeline for training with SSOUDA is the following:

 1. Train the model.
-For example, to run an experiment for UCM_LandUse dataset (source domain) and AID dataset (target domain),  run:
+For example, to run an experiment for UCM_LandUse dataset (source domain) and NWPU-RESISC45 dataset (target domain),  run:

 - `python ssouda.py /your_path/SSOUDA_dataset/ -s UCMD -t NWPU -a resnet50 --epochs 60 --seed 1 --log logs/ucmd_nwpu`

-2. Evaluate the PCLUDA network:
+2. Evaluate the model.

 - `python ssouda.py /your_path/SSOUDA_dataset/ -s UCMD -t NWPU -a resnet50 --epochs 60 --seed 1 --log logs/ucmd_nwpu --phase test`